torbsd/torbsd.github.io/blog.md

 Tor Browser 7.0.5 was [committed yesterday into OpenBSD's -current ports](https://marc.info/?l=openbsd-ports-cvs&m=150645572611625&w=2).
 It hasn't show up as a package yet, but should soon.

+At the moment, the i386 port is building from an updated ports tree.
+Usually if a port compiles correctly on amd64, it compiles fine on i386, but there are enough differences in the architectures that it's worth a full build.
+On an old i386 Thinkpad with the -j 4 flag for [make(1)](http://man.openbsd.org/make), recent build times by versions are:

+* 7.0.2p0: 211 minutes, 57.80 seconds

+* 7.0.4: 252 minutes, 38.865 seconds

-We are going to add a patch to backport TB to OpenBSD -stable again.
+We are going to submit a patch to backport TB to OpenBSD -stable again.
 TB needs to be up-to-date.
 Anonymity is a bitter, constant war of measures and counter-measures.

 A step behind means you lose before you step onto the battlefield.